dreamer79bg/slim/README.md

 There are own Database connection and query(Iterator for results) implemented.

-Tests should cover all core objects- CRUD, Database and Query, API actions, test html actions, login and logout through API, etc.
+Tests cover all core objects- CRUD, Database and Query, API actions, test html actions, login and logout through API, etc.

+Own App\Application\Controller class is implemented to allow access control and share common methods across controllers.
+Models(CRUD objects) are in the src/Application/CRUD folder.
+Additional data services are implemented and can be found in the src/Application/DataServices folder.